ricmmartins/fasthack-linux/Student/Challenge-14.md

 It handles running containers (among some other things) but not building them.
 The goal here is to have a set of container standards that any application can be developed to support, rather than relying on a single monolithic application such as Docker to perform all duties.

-This challenge will cover the following:
+This challenge will let you have your first contact with containers.
+You will:

 - Install the docker runtime
+- Run a Nginx container
+- Access the default website in your virtual machine

+If you would like to go over an advanced challenge, try this one:

-- Download the sample application [from here](/Student/resources/simple-php-app.tar.gz) to the home directory
+- Download this sample application [from here](/Student/resources/simple-php-app.tar.gz) to your home directory
-- Creation of the Dockerfile
+- Create a Dockerfile to install the Nginx, PHP, and run this php application.
-- Building of the image
+- Build the image
 - Test the execution of the container
 - Publish the image to Docker Hub

 ## Success Criteria

 1. Make sure that Docker runtime was successfully installed
+2. Ensure your Nginx container is running properly
+3. Access the default website from Nginx through the public IP of your virtual machine

+If you decided to take the advanced challenge:

-2. Ensure the sample application was downloaded into the virtual machine
+1. Ensure the sample application was downloaded into the virtual machine
-3. Have the application running via container and accessible from the browser
+6. Have the application running via container and accessible from the browser
-4. Validate that the container image were published into Docker Hub
+7. Validate that the container image were published into Docker Hub

 ## Learning resoures